🇭🇰

 Where It Gets Harder

 Hong Kong's Buddhist 齋 infrastructure makes the city genuinely accessible for vegan travellers.
 Step outside that network into conventional Cantonese dining, and the risk profile changes.
-These are the situations where extra attention is required.
+These are the situations where extra attention is needed.

 Dim Sum